35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 Developers have been granted planning permissions for schemes that they have decided, [for one reason or another](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf), not to build.
 300,000 are outstanding according a to London Councils spokesperson.
 All of these permissions should be viable - it is an assumption of the grant in the first place.
 If developers think that schemes have become unviable, they can apply to get their planning permission changed.
 The rules and guidance for this are laid out in the National Planning Policy Framework and the London Plan.

 In their proposals to reduce affordable housing and CIL, Mr Reed and Mr Khan cite high interest rates, spriralling construction costs and wider economic conditions as the reasons for the sharp drop of housebuilding in London.
-They focus solely, though, on *'regulatory blockers',* which take theshape of CIL and affordable housing requirements, design *'constraints'* on density, as the key factor;  their solution is to remove these plus affordable houisng funding and their
+They focus solely, though, on *'regulatory blockers',* which take theshape of CIL and affordable housing requirements, design *'constraints'* on density -  their solution is to reduce or remove these and add some affordable houisng funding and their

 They ignore all the other factors